-Your little monsters can fill their bags to the brim at these trick-or-treating events in Orlando.
+Every little monster can fill a bag to the brim at these trick-or-treating events in Orlando.
 Go on the hunt for goodies at these safe neighborhood events throughout the community and family-friendly attractions during the month of October.

 To keep up with latest news on deals, discounts and free events in Central Florida, sign up for the Orlando on the Cheap newsletter.
+You can also follow us on Facebook or Instagram.
 If you have an event to add to this list, please send it to firstname.lastname@example.org.

 Family-friendly places to trick-or-treat in Orlando